veox/cancelot/README.rst

 Revealing the code completely would have also put me at a total disadvantage, comparing to competing closed-source implementations, whereas now the handicap is merely severe.

+Profitability
+^^^^^^^^^^^^^

+The provided "strategy" is, at best, break-even.
+It gives most of the profit to the miners.
+Arguably, this is what the race-to-cancel devolves to in the presence of multiple parties trying to do the cancelling.

+Somewhat counter-intuitively, gas price is not the main factor - at least, not at all times.
+But it is one that's always present.

+Other factors include node latency and level of integration into the network, as well as specific miners' algorithms for selecting which transactions get included, and in what order.

+General health of the network, such as the size of the `txpool`, can also be said to play a role, although the effects are included in the factors mentioned above.
+This works more as an indicator.

 License